yuanzunli/temp1/docs/index.rst

 ---------------------

-To start, you're probably going to need to follow the :ref:`install` guide to get kdeLF installed on your computer.
+To start, you're probably going to need to follow the :ref:`install` guide to get emcee installed on your computer.
 After you finish that, you can probably learn most of what you need from the tutorials listed below (you might want to start with :ref:`quickstart` and go from there).